 Neal McMillin, a member of the University of Mississippi’s Hall of Fame, graduated from the University of Mississippi in 2014.
 After a semester in Scotland, he realized that, contrary to his previous assumptions, he deeply cared about the environment.
 After a suggestion from Dr. Fisher-Wirth on the Square Books porch, McMillin declared for the Environmental Studies minor.
 He returned to Scotland and spent his 2013 summer backpacking through remote Scottish islands courtesy of a Barksdale Award fellowship from the Sally McDonnell Barksdale Honors College.
 While in the U.K., he interviewed experts on the emerging marine renewable industry with a particular focus on wave and tidal energy.
 He will soon complete a thesis focusing on the community and environmental impacts of wave and tidal energy development.

 Through the Environmental Studies minor, McMillin was intrigued by water issues in the environment.
 After the Scotland summer and a course taught by Dr. Cliff Ochs through the Honors College, focusing on the Lower Mississippi River, he decided to pursue an environmental policy masters degree which focused on water.
-A Taylor Medalist, a member of Phi Beta Kappa, and UM 2014 ODK Circle Leader of the Year, McMillin has now been accepted into University of Washington’s School of Marine and Environmental Affairs.
+A Taylor Medalist, a member of Phi Beta Kappa, and UM 2014 ODK Circle Leader of the Year, McMillin was accepted into University of Washington’s School of Marine and Environmental Affairs.
 Located in Seattle, the program takes a social science approach to the ocean environment.
-His research will focus on human dimensions of tidal energy in the Puget Sound.
-In the spring of 2016, he will receive a Masters in Marine Affairs from UW.
+His research focused on human dimensions of tidal energy in the Puget Sound.
+In the spring of 2016, he received a Masters in Marine Affairs from UW.

 Spanish major, Environmental Studies minor